latticexyz/mud/.changeset/dirty-items-retire.md

 "@latticexyz/store-sync": feat
 ---

-Add store indexer service and utils to query it
+Adds store indexer service package with utils to query the indexer service.

 You can run the indexer locally by checking out the MUD monorepo, installing/building everything, and running `pnpm start:local` from `packages/store-indexer`.